 To provide specific addressing of the installed peripheral modules, certain addresses must be allocated in the CPU.
 At the start-up of the CPU, this assigns automatically peripheral addresses for digital in-/output modules starting with 0 and ascending depending on the slot location.
 If no hardware project engineering is available, the CPU stores at the addressing analog modules to even addresses starting with 256.
+Modules at the SPEED-Bus are also taken into account at the automatic address allocation.
+Here the digital I/Os are stored beginning with address 128 and analog I/Os, FMs and CPs beginning with address 2048.

+5.3.2 Addressing

-5.3.2 Addressing Backplane bus I/O devices
+Backplane bus periphery

-The CPU 315-2AG12 provides an I/O area (address 0 ...
-8191) and a process image of the In- and Outputs (each address 0 ...
+The CPU 317-2AJ13 provides an I/O area (address 0 ...
+8191) and a process image of the in- and outputs (each address 0 ...
 255).
 The process image stores the signal states of the lower address (0 ...
 255) additionally in a separate memory area.